-The book explores the implementation of design-based research (DBR), technological-pedagogical-and-content-knowledge (TPACK), and the 5E instructional model, among others.
-Chapters draw on a variety of pedagogical scaffolds to help teachers deploy educational robotics for classroom use, including on research-driven case studies, strategies, and standards-aligned lesson plans from real-life settings.
+The book explores the implementation of design-based research (DBR); technological, pedagogical, and content knowledge (TPACK); and the 5E instructional model; among others.
+Chapters draw on a variety of pedagogical scaffolds to help teachers deploy educational robotics for classroom use, including research-driven case studies, strategies, and standards-aligned lesson plans from real-life settings.

-This book will benefit STEM teacher educators, and STEM education researchers.
+This book will benefit STEM teachers, STEM teacher educators, and STEM education researchers.